M-Amrollahi/Personal-Notes/ml-tools.md

+## ML expressions:
+- Pretext tasks: learn features from data in models like self-supervised.
+- Downstream Tasks: Regarding a few labeled data, we use a model for classifiaction or other tasks.

 ## Data paralelsim tools
 1. **Horovod**:  for distributed training.
 Horovod was developed by Uber in order to bring the ideas of HPC to deep learning.